pguse/ics4u-go/notes/10-strings/README.md

 }
 ```

-produces and output as follows and causes the program to hang.
+produces an output as follows and causes the program to hang.

 ```
 0 H